antoniofull/thexpatmagazine.com/src/pages/blog/2018-02-19-15-jobs-that-will-make-you-travel-the-world.md

   - destinations
 ---

 &#8220;I give up everything and go live in Bora Bora!&#8221;, how many times have you had this thought?
 Well the destination may be different, but the dream of having a **job that will make you travel the world** has touched your mind for sure.
-Of course, you can&#8217;t just leave and do it for free, you need a plan and a job that makes you still be independent.
+Of course, you can't just leave and do it for free, you need a plan and a job that makes you still be independent.
 So the best solution would be to have a job that makes you (for real) travel the world.

 Guess what?
-It is possible, and here&#8217;s a list of 15 opportunities you might want to look for.
+It is possible, and here's a list of 15 opportunities you might want to look for.

 <img  src="/img/uploads/2018/02/hiking-1246836_1920.jpg" alt="" width="1920" height="1081" srcset="/img/uploads/2018/02/hiking-1246836_1920.jpg 1200w, /img/uploads/2018/02/hiking-1246836_1920-300x169.jpg 300w, /img/uploads/2018/02/hiking-1246836_1920-768x432.jpg 768w, /img/uploads/2018/02/hiking-1246836_1920-1024x577.jpg 1024w, /img/uploads/2018/02/hiking-1246836_1920-1080x608.jpg 1080w" sizes="(max-width: 1920px) 100vw, 1920px" />